Shaibah Air Base: 1991 Gulf War and abandonment

 At 4:05AM on 17 January 1991, a mixed formation of four Grumman A-6E TRAM Intruders from VA-115 Eagles and VA-185 Nighthawks from the attacked the airfield at 350 ft above the ground.
 The aircraft encountered heavier anti-aircraft artillery (AAA) defences than the other Intruder formation from Midway attacking Ahmad al-Jaber Airfield.
 As a result of the AAA at Wahda, the Midway pilots decided not to attack from low level in the future.

 On the evening of 17 January, four RAF Panavia Tornados attacked Wahda with JP233 anti-runway dispensers.
-Just after the attack, ZA392, a Tornado GR.1 from No. 617 Sq, crewed by Commander Nigel Eldson and Flight Lieutenant Max Collier, impacted the ground with no survivors.
+Just after the attack, ZA392, a Tornado GR.1 from No. 617 Sq, crewed by Wing Commander Nigel Elsdon and Flight Lieutenant Max Collier, impacted the ground with no survivors.

 On 23 January at 10:00AM, Midway launched aircraft again to attack Wahda.
 This strike however included both Intruders and McDonnell Douglas F/A-18A Hornet.
 The strike force encountered light AAA with the aircraft bombing the hangars and ammunition storage facilities on the base.

 On 31 January, another RAF attack took place, this time with the US Navy.
 Between 08:35 and 08:40M local time (17:35Z–17:40Z), RAF Tornados attacked the hangars, despite the bombs on the lead aircraft failing to be dropped.
 The USN strike package included six A-6E Intruders, an Grumman EA-6B Prowler, an A-6E SWIP Intruder from VA-145 equipped with AGM-88 HARMs and four Grumman F-14 Tomcats.

 It was abandoned after Operation Desert Storm.